 Registered Staff Hours

-One of the reasons this ended up being a quality nursing home is that it received a very impressive inspection rating.
-In fact, inspections turned out to be its best category grade.
-In this area, we gave this facility an A+.
-These inspection scores weigh several factors, including deficiencies and federal fines.
-You can learn more about each of these issues by reviewing copies of nursing homes' inspection reports.
-While this facility had some minor dings on its government inspection report, it had no severe deficiencies.
-Severe deficiencies are found in categories G, H, I, J, K and L. This tells you that the inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+The main reason this turned out to be a decent nursing home is that it received an elite inspection grade.
+Its inspection grade was far superior to its overall score.
+In our inspections category, we gave it a grade of A. These inspection ratings take several factors into consideration, including deficiencies and substantiated complaints.
+You can learn more about each of these factors by obtaining copies of nursing homes' inspection reports.
+While this facility had a few minor dings on its inspection report, it had zero severe deficiencies.
+Severe deficiencies are those labeled as categories G, H, I, J, K and L. This means the government inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality